Building Operations & Maintenance

 A strong KPI strategy doesn't just tell you what happened.
 It highlights inefficiencies, flags rising costs, and justifies every decision you take—whether you're defending a budget increase or rethinking your maintenance strategy.

-The best-performing FM teams don’t waste time tracking vanity stats.
+Knowing how facility management works in practice helps teams move past surface-level data and focus on insights that drive real portfolio value.
 They align every KPI to a goal—cost control, uptime, compliance, occupant satisfaction—and use those KPIs to drive action.

 Because in the end, a KPI is only as powerful as the workflow it triggers.